53Aries/Qidi-Q2-Box-Happy-Hare/printer_data/config/mmu/base/README_DRYER.md

 **Error: "Unable to find heater 'heater_mmu'"**
 - Ensure your heater is properly defined in your config (e.g., `[heater_generic heater_mmu]`)
-- Check that the heater name matches in both the heater config and `z_mmu_dryer.cfg`
+- Check that the heater name matches in both the heater config and `mmu_dryer.cfg`
 - Verify the heater config loads before the dryer config (the 'z_' prefix ensures proper load order)

 **Drying cycle doesn't start**